wja-no/line.js/README.md

 Then dump it all into a static HTML file.

-## Plans ahead
+### Plans ahead

-line.js is a spin-off from a project at the WJA development agency, and still in its infancy.
+line.js is a spin-off from a project at the [WJA](http://wja.no/) development agency and still in its infancy.

 The next step for the project is to allow authors to customize their graphs in the same declarative way as you'd fill it with data.
 By setting your preferred classes for the graph, its behaviour would change.
 So you could do: